Strong Consistency and Rate of Convergence of Switched Least Squares System Identification for Autonomous Markov Jump Linear Systems: Abstract

 \section{Abstract}

-In this paper, we investigate the problem of system identification for autonomous switched linear systems with complete state observations.
-We propose switched least squares method for the identification for switched linear systems, show that this method is strongly consistent, and derive data-dependent and data-independent rates of convergence.
-In particular, our data-dependent rate of convergence shows that, almost surely, the system identification error is $\OO\big(\sqrt{\log(T)/T} \big)$ where $T$ is the time horizon.
-These results show that our method for switched linear systems has the same rate of convergence as least squares method for non-switched linear systems.
-We compare our results with those in the literature.
-We present numerical examples to illustrate the performance of the proposed system identification method.
+In this paper, we investigate the problem of system identification for autonomous Markov jump linear systems (MJS) with complete state observations.
+We propose switched least squares method for identification of MJS, show that this method is strongly consistent, and derive data-dependent and data-independent rates of convergence.
+In particular, our data-independent rate of convergence shows that, almost surely, the system identification error is $\OO\big(\sqrt{\log(T)/T} \big)$ where $T$ is the time horizon.
+These results show that switched least squares method for MJS has the same rate of convergence as least squares method for autonomous linear systems.
+We derive our results by imposing a general stability assumption on the model called stability in the average sense.
+We show that stability in the average sense is a weaker form of stability compared to the stability assumptions commonly imposed in the literature.
+We present numerical examples to illustrate the performance of the proposed method.